LEGAL ADVOCACY SERVICES

 All of our services are free and confidential.

-Our legal team has language capabilities in English, Mandarin, Spanish, and Quechua.
-We are also able to assist clients of all languages through the use of phone and in-person interpreters.
+The legal team will provide services in the survivor’s primary language.
+We are able to assist clients of all languages through the use of phone and in-person interpreters.

 We offer assistance in the following areas: